 15. Be a smart shopper – Always compares prices and quality before buying high valued items.

-17. Ditch the small but often daily expenses – Many of us throw away too much of our hard-earned money on little expenses without realising the cumulative effect.
+17. Ditch the small but often daily expenses – Many of us throw away too much of our hard-earned money on little expenses without realizing the cumulative effect.
 For instance:

 - Daily taxi to work – In the Gambia, we call it “town-trip”.
 If you cannot afford a personal car through savings, then why not pool with a friend or join a public transport.
-A daily taxi fare of D300 is equivalent of D6,600 per month or D80,000 per annum assuming 22 working days.
+A daily taxi fare of D300 is equivalent of D6,600 per month or D80,000 per annum.

 18. Avoid debts – Borrowing money now means spending your future cash flow.
 Debts can also create a false hope of financial independence.